MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/plan-for-resilience.md

 - **Plan a migration process**.
 - **Optimize and promote process changes**.

 This article provides guidance on how to choose Azure regions that meet your migration needs.
+If you haven't already, you might need to extend your [landing zone regions](/azure/cloud-adoption-framework/ready/considerations/regions) to support multi-region approaches.

 > [!NOTE]
 > This article covers considerations that are specific to workload migrations.
 You should also understand general principles for selecting Azure regions for any organization or workload.
 For more information, see [Select Azure regions](../../ready/azure-setup-guide/regions.md).

-If you haven't already, you might need to extend your [landing zone regions](/azure/cloud-adoption-framework/ready/considerations/regions) to support multi-region approaches.

 ## Document your scenario complexity

 Determine whether your scenario requires documentation and process alignment.
 The following approach can help you assess potential challenges and establish a general course of action:

-- Consider a more robust readiness and governance implementation.
+- **Consider a more robust readiness and governance implementation**.
-- Inventory the affected geographies.
+- **Inventory the affected geographies**.
 Compile a list of the affected countries or regions.
-- Document data sovereignty requirements.
+- **Document data sovereignty requirements**.
 Do the identified countries or regions have compliance requirements that govern data sovereignty?
-- Document the user base.
+- **Document the user base**.
 Will the cloud migration affect employees, partners, or customers in the identified country or region?
-- Document datacenters and assets.
+- **Document datacenters and assets**.
 Does the migration effort include any assets in the identified country or region?
-- Document regional product version availability and failover requirements.
+- **Document regional product version availability and failover requirements**.
-- Document your resiliency requirements to determine whether availability zones are required.
+- **Document your resiliency requirements** to determine whether availability zones are required.
 Typically, you consider resiliency requirements for the whole scenario, not for individual regions.
-- Document your sovereignty requirements and data residency requirements.
+- **Document your sovereignty requirements and data residency requirements**.
 Workloads that have specific sovereignty or data residency requirements might influence your choice of Azure regions.

 Throughout the migration process, consider how to align changes across your various scenarios and inventories.
 The following table shows an example of how to document various scenarios.